Your prices are much higher than a regular gym! Why?

 CrossFit is perfect for athletes.
 Our goal is to make you a complete athlete by targeting all 10 general physical skills: Cardio- Respiratory Endurance, Stamina, Strength, Flexibility, Speed, Power, Coordination, Accuracy, Agility and Balance.
 Most traditional training methods only target a few of those skills.
 The most important part of CrossFit for athletes is that we use functional movements, Olympic lifts, and gymnastics to propel you to the next level.
 CrossFit will also improve your mental toughness.
 Our workouts will push you mentally every time, which gives you an advantage over non-CrossFitters.
 CrossFit is known as the “sport of fitness.”
 Each training session will feel like a competition; which carries over into your sport.
 Being able to perform while you hit that mental wall and when fatigue sets in can be trained.
 Learn how to eat right, get stronger, more explosive, move faster, increase flexibility, and increase mental toughness to become a complete Athlete!

-Will I get bulky doing CrossFit?
+(Ladies) Will I get bulky doing CrossFit?

 This is the biggest fear that most women have when exercising.
 That is why you mainly see women on the cardio machines in the gym and not in the weight room.
 Women need to incorporate strength training more than men because they are at higher risk for osteoporosis.
 Your bones are not going to get stronger by hitting the elliptical everyday.